SalehTZ/expandable_search_bar/README.md

 ## Next Goals

- - [ ] Support mobile devices (Unfortunately it's only available for "cursored" devices).
+ - [ ] Support mobile devices (Unfortunately it's only available for "Mouse" devices).

  - [ ] Change font style and color for text.